 What we offer

-If you’d like to come along to a friendly allotment, learn about gardening, grow some food and meet some great people, we offer regular drop-in sessions at Lewes Community Allotment on the Nevill, Wednesday afternoons throughout the year and the last Saturday of every month between March-October.
+If you’d like to come along to a friendly allotment, learn about gardening, grow some food and meet some great people, we will continue to offer regular drop-in sessions at Lewes Community Allotment on the Nevill, Wednesday afternoons throughout the year and the last Saturday of every month between March-October.

 Tasks we tackle vary from week to week and depend on the season.
 But you might learn how to prune an apple tree, how to plant seeds and look after different crops, or how to grow a vegetable you’ve never heard of.

-We also run an annual three-day course partially at Ringmer Community Orchard.
-We work with supported interns from Plumpton College, with the aim of teaching them new skills.
-The course involves picking and pressing apples, bottling the juice, and designing bottle labels ready for selling.
+We ran annual three-day courses, partially at Ringmer Community Orchard (find out more about RCO here).
+We worked with supported interns from Plumpton College, with the aim of teaching them new skills.
+The course involved picking and pressing apples, bottling the juice, and designing bottle labels ready for selling.

 Brandon tells about his experience attending Flourish 'Apple Project' at Ringmer Community Orchard, and how his graphic design have developed as a result of winning the 'best label' competition.